GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 As you use HTML elements or make JavaScript calls to register sources, you may need to use `attributionsrc` or `attributionReporting`.
-See the table below for details on when these are required.
+Refer to the following table for details on when these are required.

 When `attributionsrc` is **optional**, using it indicates that the request is eligible for Attribution Reporting.
 If you use